Andrew Vaughn Player Props: White Sox vs. Rangers

-Andrew Vaughn -- with an on-base percentage of .256 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Texas Rangers, with Nathan Eovaldi on the mound, on June 20 at 8:10 PM ET.
+Andrew Vaughn -- with a slugging percentage of .513 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox against the Texas Rangers, with Martin Perez on the mound, on June 21 at 8:10 PM ET.

-In his last game, he hit a home run while going 2-for-5 against the Rangers.
+In his last appearance, he went 1-for-3 with an RBI against the Rangers.

 Andrew Vaughn Game Info & Props vs. the Rangers